bzg/woof/README.md

 ![img](woof.png)

-# Howto for casual users

 See [this howto](resources/md/howto.md) for basic instructions on how to use Woof!.

-# What problem Woof! tries to address
+# Why Woof!?

 Developing software by discussing on public mailing lists and sharing patches by email works fine.

 At some point, you may need to track bug reports, patches, etc.

-If you are using [sourcehut.org](https://sourcehut.org/), perhaps you will set up a new [tracker](https://todo.sr.ht/) for your project.
-If your software is part of the [GNU project](https://www.gnu.org/), then perhaps you'll set up <https://debbugs.gnu.org> for your package.
-But these trackers create *new communication channels*, new "databases" that you will have to *maintain*&#x2014;while what you really needed is precisely to maintain *less* stuff.
+If you are using [sourcehut.org](https://sourcehut.org/), perhaps you will set up a new tracker for your project.
+If your software is part of the GNU project, then perhaps you'll set up debbugs for your package.
+But these trackers create *new communication channels*, new "databases" that you will have to *maintain*&#x2014;and they are probably overkill for your needs.

+**This is where Woof! comes in handy as a way to monitor mailing lists**.
-This is where Woof! might come in handy: when you plug it into your mailbox, it monitor emails sent to mailing lists this mailbox is subscribed to and extract useful information: bug reports, patches, chances, announcement, etc.
+You plug Woof! into your mailbox, it monitors emails sent to mailing lists this mailbox is subscribed to and it extracts and exposes useful

-Woof! is not a full-fledged project management tool: e.g. it does not allow someone to assign tasks to someone else, to close reports, etc.
+information: bug reports, patches, changes, announcements, etc.

 Woof! has been developed to help with [Emacs Org-mode](https://orgmode.org/) development where there is a mailing list with a lot of useful interactions and the need to promote upcoming changes, bug reports, patches to review, etc.

+**Woof! is not a full-fledged project management tool**: e.g. it does not allow someone to assign tasks to someone else, to close reports, etc.

 # Design rationale